idleman/whoa/README.md

 - **main**.
 A list of files that should be executed, no matter the environment.
 See "How it works" for the format.
 - **before**.
 Same as "main", but will be scheduled before it.
-- **before**.
+- **after**.
 Same as "main".
 Will be scheduled after "main", but before any "env".
 - **env**.
 Environment specific.
 Only if the specific environment variable: "NODE_ENV" match the child key, will its files be run.

 Best practices